Section VI. Individual Lot Improvements & Inspection

 - Clean Outs will be checked to insure that the sump discharge is connected.

-Checked to ensure that the sleeve is intact, straight, and has an appropriate cover with the words "CITY OF AURORA" cast in place.
-Valve is visible and straight.
-Inspector will key the valve and ensure that the sleeve is adjusted to finished grade.
-Inspector will use a straightedge from the sidewalk to the top of curb to determine the finished grade line.
+Checked to ensure that the sleeve is intact, straight, and that the vault or box has the appropriate cover with the appropriate wording.
+For valves on public water mains, “CITY OF AURORA” shall be cast in the lid.
+For vaults on water services, “WATER” shall be cast in the lid.
+Valve shall be visible and straight.
+The Inspector will key the valve and ensure that the sleeve is adjusted to finished grade.
+If the valve is located between the sidewalk and curb, the Inspector will use a straightedge from the sidewalk to the top-of-curb to determine the finished grade line.

 3. Fire Hydrant

-The City of Aurora standard specifications for improvements states that the centerline of the pumper nozzle "shall be 22 to 24 inches above the finished grade line."
+The City of Aurora Standard Specifications for improvements states that the centerline of the pumper nozzle "shall be 22 to 24 inches above the finished grade line."
 This means that the breakaway flange should be 1 to 3 inches above the finished grade.
-The hydrant should be vertical with the two smaller pumper nozzles parallel to the back of curb.
-The auxiliary valve for each hydrant will be inspected in the same manner as in item 2.
+The hydrant shall be vertical with the two smaller pumper nozzles parallel to the back-of-curb and the steamer nozzle shall face the roadway or parking lot.
+The auxiliary valve for each hydrant will be inspected in the same manner as described for “Water Valve” above.

 Will be visually inspected for damage, and to insure that the appropriate cap is unbroken, connected to the sleeve, and that the access plug in the cap unscrews independently of the cap.
-The inspector has only a straight and off-set key and will key the B-Box to determine serviceability.
+The inspector shall only use a straight key to determine B-Box serviceability.
 The top of the B-Box must be at finished grade.
 The builder must adjust the B-Box to finished grade if the inspection occurs prior to the placement of sod.
 The box must be straight and allow the key to move freely in the sleeve.

 Checked for cracks and gouges that constitute a defect, impedes proper drainage, or accelerates surface deterioration.
 Curb cuts not used must be replaced with the appropriate curb and gutter.
 Curbs must be clean for the inspection.
 Patching is not acceptable.